TNDKien/blog-versions/README.md

 ## [Version 4: Comment System](./Blog%20V4)

 - I've asked for feedback on the blog to my teachers and they suggested making a blog about the things I like.
-After that, I was looking around at other blogs and I saw that they had a comment system.
+After that, I was looking around at other blogs checking out what topics they were discussing and what kind of blogs were posted.
+I came across blogs that were more like researches/articles focusing on trending and certain topics within the dev community.
+Addidionally I noticed that they had a comment system.
 I wanted to add one to my blog, but I didn't know how to do it.
 So I asked v0 to create a comment system for the blog.
 Using an API route to save the comments to a JSON file.
 I've tested it in the local environment and it works, but found out it doesn't work in the production environment when hosted on Vercel.

 ## [Version 5: Final Polish](./Blog%20V5)